This is a gear review of the most comfortable bike seats for bike touring and bikepacking 2025.

 This saddle is well suited to bicycle touring and bikepacking on rough roads or dirt trails.
 It does a good job of absorbing shocks and bumps.

-The nose of the saddle doesn’t look as slender as other models, but it doesn’t affect your pedalling.
+The nose of the saddle doesn’t look as slender as other models, but it doesn’t affect your pedaling.
 On the back of this saddle, you will find Selle Royal’s integrated clip system, here you can attach other accessories such as a rear light or seat packs.

 Compare Prices: